cjheath/pegex/README.md

-## pegex
+## pegexp

-Pegular expressions, aka Pegex, formally "regular PEGs".
+Pegular expressions, aka Pegexp, formally "regular PEGs".
 Possessive regular expressions using prefix operators.
 Like regular expressions but prefix notation and possessive behaviour.
 In C(++)